Universal basic income in a financial equilibrium: Universal Basic Income Effects

 \subsection{Welfare}

-We study the welfare of the economy using aggregate certainty equivalents in the simple case of constant wage rates.
+We study the welfare of the economy using aggregate certainty equivalents in the simple case of constant wage rates and a dividend stream with a drift and volatility that are deterministic.
 Assume in this subsection that $w_1, \ldots, w_I$ are positive constants.
 Since wage rates are constant, the optimal labor proportions $L_1, \ldots, L_I$ and the corresponding income streams are also constant.
+We also assume in this section that $\mu_D = \mu_D(t)$ and $\sigma_D=\sigma_D(t)$ are measurable functions of time with $\sigma_D(t)\neq 0$ for all $t\in[0,T]$.

 For $i=1,\ldots, I$, the certainty equivalent for agent $i$ is defined as the constant value $CE_i$ such that

 where $c_i$, $X_i$, and $L_i$ are optimal for agent $i$ in \eqref{def:optimization}.
 The time dependence on $\eps_i$ and $L_i$ is dropped due to constant wage rates.